 So I have found a few ways to make your dumb blinds smart.

-So there are only a couple of smart blind or window shade kits that I can really recommend to you at this point.
+There are only a couple of smart blind or window shade kits that I can really recommend to you at this point.
 Both of these come in at around the same price point.

-Although, as with everything smart home related, there are always new companies coming out with something innovative and better than what already exists.
+Although, as with everything smart home-related, there are always new companies coming out with something innovative and better than what already exists.

 The first option I’ll cover here is the Blind Engine kit.
 Blind Engine started off over on Kickstarter and has since become a well-respected brand within the smart home community.

 It’s not really that hard to understand why people are so in love with the idea of having motorized blinds and shades for their rooms.
 Obviously installing your own motorized blinds is a huge pain in the tuchus to install though and can get very expensive if you have a lot of windows that have blinds that you want to convert over.